MaptimeSEA/maptimesea.github.io/index.md

 **Email**.
 Questions?
 Send us an email at `maptimesea@gmail.com` to get in touch.

 **Survey**.
 Our tutorials are structured around what you want to learn.
-Fill out our survey out even if you haven't attended a meeting to express what you're interested in learning! [bit.ly/maptimesea_survey](https://docs.google.com/forms/d/e/1FAIpQLSchKhJWcBP1Kp4_lYIyjol1ZCcjeYL0pWVgdysQ2VNF8f9b4g/viewform)
+Fill out our survey out even if you haven't attended a meeting to express what you're interested in learning!
+[Fill out our survey!](https://docs.google.com/forms/d/e/1FAIpQLSchKhJWcBP1Kp4_lYIyjol1ZCcjeYL0pWVgdysQ2VNF8f9b4g/viewform)

 # Our Tutorials